mvelosop/blog/content/posts/building-elegant-applications-aspnet-core-mvc-2.1-coreui-2-bootstrap-4.md

 1. Create a "blank solution" named **AspNetCore21CoreUI2** with a Git repository

-1. Add an **.editorconfig** to to the solution standardize some formatting options for the project (after installing [EditorConfig Language Services](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.EditorConfig))
+1. Add an **.editorconfig** file to the solution to standardize some formatting options for the project (after installing [EditorConfig Language Services](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.EditorConfig))

 1. Add a **src** solution folder